 - What if I have to cancel?

 Unfortunately it happens from time to time that artists who are invited can't participate in the festival for various personal reasons or schedule conflicts.
 There is a refund schedule for this purpose and once the artist cancels a spot is then opened up to an artist on the waitlist.
-This schedule varies slightly by show, but generally is ...
+This schedule varies slightly by show and will be sent to all invited artists, but generally is ...

 - What is Cottage Edibles?